-At anytime in the procedures, consideration can be given to applications made on special grounds (e.g. medical conditions or social needs.
-If you are applying under this category your application must be supported by a letter from a relevant registered health professionals i.e. a doctor or social worker.
+At any time in the procedures we can consider individual applications made on special grounds in cases involving exceptional medical or social needs.
+If you are applying under this category your application must be supported by a letter from a relevant registered health professional i.e. a doctor or social worker.
 The evidence must demonstrate why the chosen school is the most suitable and what difficulties would be caused if the child were to attend another school e.g. where one or both parents of the child has a disability that may make travel to a school further away more difficult .
 We will not consider such applications if the relevant evidence is not provided.
 If provided the evidence will be assessed by the Local Authority Admission Panel.
 No assumption should be made that submission of the relevant evidence will, in itself, be sufficient to allocate a place.
-Illness such as asthma or a child's nervousness at starting school will not -be considered.
+Illness such as asthma or a child's nervousness at starting school will not be considered.